sigma-py/quadpy/README.md

         mode="mpmath"
         )
 ```
-Note the usage of `mpmath` here for arbirtrary precision arithmetics.

 If the function has a singularity at a boundary, it needs to be shifted such that the
 singularity is at 0.
 If there are singularities at both ends, the function can be